Atinos31/Blog-it/README.md

 * [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/) - For interacting with the MongoDB database
 * [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/utils/) - For providing security’s, password_hash, check_password_hash

+# Testing
+I tested the site in the following ways:
+- I used the inspector tool to test the site in all the screen sizes and devices available in the Chrome developer tool.
+In addition to this I also tested it on live devices, including but not limited to iPhone, iPad, MacBook Pro, MotoG7.

+- I also viewed my site in multiple browsers including, Chrome, Firefox and Safari in terms of design, responsiveness and functionality

 #### Testing Tools
 * [HTML Validator](https://validator.w3.org/) - checking the validity of code